arturbiko/advent-of-code-2020/README.md

 </p>

-**Quick 'n dirty Solutions** to <a herf="https://adventofcode.com">adventofcode.com</a> problems in PHP.
+**Quick 'n dirty Solutions** to <a href="https://adventofcode.com">adventofcode.com</a> problems in PHP.

 Scripts are not supposed to be pretty, but focus mostly on getting the problem done.
-Though I try not to waste extra cycles of your CPU.
+I try not to waste extra cycles of your CPU, though.